semgrep/semgrep/doc/README.md

 ├── semgrep-core/  (OCaml engine for matching)
 │   └── src/
 |       |── pfff/ [submodule](https://github.com/returntocorp/pfff)
+|       |── tree-sitter-lang/
+|       └── spacegrep/  (Generic matching)
-|       └── tree-sitter-lang/
+|           └── src/
 |
-├── spacegrep/ (OCaml engine for generic matching)
-│   └── src/
-|
 └── perf/  (Performance benchmarking)

-Most of Semgrep's logic is in `semgrep/semgrep`, `semgrep-core/src`, or `spacegrep/src`.
+Most of Semgrep's logic is in `semgrep/semgrep` or `semgrep-core/src`.

 ## Code Relationship

-The `semgrep-core` and `spacegrep` binaries stand alone.
+The `semgrep-core` binary stands alone.
 Once built, it is possible to run `semgrep-core` on a semgrep rule for a given language with a file/directory and receive matches.
-Similarly, it is possible to run `spacegrep` on a generic semgrep rule and file/directory.

 For example, say you create the config file `unsafe-exec.yaml` and the program `unsafe-exec.py`: